jonas-/nanins/Setup-Wifi/README.md

 5. Unblock wifi from rfkill: `rfkill unblock wifi`
 6. Startup wifi: `ifconfig wlan0 up`.
 Check if wlan0 is up with `ìfconfig`
 7. Connect via the browser to the myRIO using the IP.
 Under *Netzwerkeinstellungen* the wlan0 should be available!
-8. Select the connection to the correct network (see instructio below) using a static IP with the following addresses:
+8. Select the connection to the correct network (see instruction below) using a *static IP* with the following addresses:

    - IPv4: **172.22.22.2**
    - Subnetmask: **255.255.255.0**
    - Gateway: **172.22.22.1**

 9. The myRIO is ready!

+Help for the myRIO/Wifi-Dongle Setup was found in [this NI-Community forum thread](https://decibel.ni.com/content/thread/31019).

 ## Instruction: Setup Router